I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-forwardtoioqueue.md

 ## -remarks
 <p>The driver must own the I/O request and must have obtained the request from one of its I/O queues.</p>

 <p>The source and destination queues cannot be the same.
 In other words, the driver cannot call <b>ForwardToIoQueue</b> to return a request to the queue that it came from.
-To return an I/O request to the I/O queue that it came from, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559028">IWDFIoRequest2::Requeue</a>.</p>
+To return an I/O request to the I/O queue that it came from, the driver can call <a href="wdf.iwdfiorequest2_requeue">IWDFIoRequest2::Requeue</a>.</p>

 <p>Both the source and destination queues must belong to the same device.</p>

-<p>Also, the <b>ForwardToIoQueue</b> method cannot requeue a request that the driver obtained by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558967">IWDFIoQueue::RetrieveNextRequest</a> method.</p>
+<p>Also, the <b>ForwardToIoQueue</b> method cannot requeue a request that the driver obtained by calling the <a href="wdf.iwdfioqueue_retrievenextrequest">IWDFIoQueue::RetrieveNextRequest</a> method.</p>

 <p>The request cannot be cancelable.
-If the driver previously called the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559146">IWDFIoRequest::MarkCancelable</a> method to make the request cancelable, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559163">IWDFIoRequest::UnmarkCancelable</a> method before calling <b>ForwardToIoQueue</b>.</p>

-<p>The following code example shows how to forward a request to another queue if the request's buffer is insufficient to hold the required information.</p>

-<p>The driver must own the I/O request and must have obtained the request from one of its I/O queues.</p>

-<p>The source and destination queues cannot be the same.
-In other words, the driver cannot call <b>ForwardToIoQueue</b> to return a request to the queue that it came from.
-To return an I/O request to the I/O queue that it came from, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559028">IWDFIoRequest2::Requeue</a>.</p>

-<p>Both the source and destination queues must belong to the same device.</p>

-<p>Also, the <b>ForwardToIoQueue</b> method cannot requeue a request that the driver obtained by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558967">IWDFIoQueue::RetrieveNextRequest</a> method.</p>

-<p>The request cannot be cancelable.
-If the driver previously called the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559146">IWDFIoRequest::MarkCancelable</a> method to make the request cancelable, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559163">IWDFIoRequest::UnmarkCancelable</a> method before calling <b>ForwardToIoQueue</b>.</p>
+If the driver previously called the <a href="wdf.iwdfiorequest_markcancelable">IWDFIoRequest::MarkCancelable</a> method to make the request cancelable, the driver must call the <a href="wdf.iwdfiorequest_unmarkcancelable">IWDFIoRequest::UnmarkCancelable</a> method before calling <b>ForwardToIoQueue</b>.</p>

 <p>The following code example shows how to forward a request to another queue if the request's buffer is insufficient to hold the required information.</p>